(Latest update: 16 June 2022)

 The Centre takes all reasonable administrative and technical measures to prevent any unauthorised disclosure and use, alteration or erasure of data.

-When you visit the Centre website, your Personal Data may be collected through cookies for the purpose of improving your user experience.
+When you visit the Centre website, your Personal Data may be collected through cookies to improve your user experience.

 Cookies are text files with data created by a website and temporarily or permanently stored in the user’s computer.
 It provides the website with a way to recognize you, keep track of your preferences and establish statistics.